ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_inventory.rst

 Inventory plugins
 =================

 Like most plugin types (except modules), inventory plugins must be developed in Python.
-They execute on the controller and should therefore adhere to the :ref:`control_node_requirements`.
+They execute on the control node and should therefore adhere to the :ref:`control_node_requirements`.

 Most of the documentation in :ref:`developing_plugins` also applies here.
 You should read that document first for a general understanding and then come back to this document for specifics on inventory plugins.